php-fig/fig-standards/proposed/extended-phar.md

 Example:

     [module]
-    groupid = net.myvendor
+    vendorid = net.myvendor
     moduleid = MyUserLib
     version = 1.4.0
     classifier = phar
     manifest.version = 1.0

-The groupid, moduleid and version are required.
+The vendorid, moduleid and version are required.
 The classifier is optional and defaults to "phar".

 The manifest version is optional but MUST NOT be any other value than the default "1.0".